Skip to main content

 REPLACE examples

-Updates an Object Storage key on your account.
+Updates an Object Storage access key on your account.
 A successful request triggers an obj_access_key_update event.

 Learn more...